 The Central New York region is rich with history, dating back to a population boom during the industrial revolution.
 But along with that comes an aging housing stock that in many ways provides substandard living conditions for today’s residents.
-In Syracuse, 47 percent of the current housing stock was constructed in 1939 or earlier.
-Of the 55,305 households within the city, 24 percent suffer from at least one severe housing problem such as a lack of complete kitchen or plumbing facilities.
+In Syracuse, 44 percent of the occupied housing stock was constructed in 1939 or earlier.
+Roughly one in three homes in the city show signs of chronic disinvestment.

 Central New York boasts an affordable cost of living relative to other parts of the country, but home prices have risen in recent years and there are great disparities in terms of who in our community can afford to own a home.
 While home ownership is not necessarily for everyone, it can instill a sense of pride, which critically impacts the quality of life in our neighborhoods — including our health, security, education and progress as a community.